KARAN-D05/8-Bit-Breadboard-Computer/README.md

 - Understand computation from the ground up
 - Document the full design and build process
 - Share schematics, notes, and experiments for others to learn from

-## 🧩HDL Implementation (Upcoming Version)
-- `Translating all modules into Verilog and eventually implementing the entire machine.`